-Quite often you hear horror stories of the ground opening up beneath or around a Florida home because of a sinkhole.
+Quite often you hear horror stories of the ground opening up around a Florida home.
 Unfortunately, sinkholes are a common problem in our state.
 The ground in the state of Florida is full of limestone, which is highly soluble in water.
-Some sinkholes are formed after hundreds and thousands of years of erosion in the landscape.
-Slightly acidic rainfalls in Florida eat away at the ground and move through the plant debris in the soil.
-Over time, this eats away at the limestone and creates a void in the ground.
+Rainfalls in Florida eat away at the ground and create voids in the ground.
 Eventually, the ground above collapses into those cavities, thus forming a sinkhole.
-Sinkholes can be caused by man, too.
-This can occur because of over withdrawal of groundwater, putting large amounts of surface water into a single point, creating artificial ponds with surface water, and drilling new wells.
+Sinkholes can be man made, too.

 The signs that a sinkhole may be developing are similar to other common signs of foundation failure.
 If you are able to catch a developing sinkhole before it collapses, you may be able to save yourself a world of trouble.
 Keep an eye out for the following issues: